 On Mailchimp, it’s simple to develop a lovely landing page.
 How to begin going is as follows:

-• Build a landing page by using any template of your desire or else you can also make the template your own to reflect the style of your company.
+• Build a landing page by using any template of your choice, or you can also make the template your own to reflect your company’s style.

 • Make a URL and add it.